 In 2022 we will be running a virtual event again.

 Our entire event is a community-lead effort and 100% volunteer run.
 The event is vendor neutral and very much an academic conference.
 Harvard has been very helpful in hosting the event.

-R/Pharma is an ISC working group under the R Consortium.
-The conference is a relatively small, scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.
+The R/Pharma conference is an event focused on the use of R in the development of pharmaceuticals.
 The conference covers topics including reproducible research, regulatory compliance and validation, safety monitoring, clinical trials, drug discovery, research & development, PK/PD/pharmacometrics, genomics, diagnostics, immunogenicity and more.
 All are discussed within the context of using R as a primary tool within the drug development process.
 The conference showcases the current use of R that is helping to drive biomedical research, drug discovery & development, and clinical initiatives.
-(Note that topics related to the use of R in hospitals/clinics for patient care by clinicians, doctors, and researchers is the focus of R/Medicine.)
+(Note that topics related to the use of R in hospitals/clinics for patient care by clinicians, doctors, and researchers is the focus of R/Medicine.